philou/philou.github.com/_posts/2020-08-24-initiate-your-team-to-tdd-for-legacy-code-with-the-gilded-rose-kata.markdown

 }
 ```

-Now that we have a non-regression test, we are ready to change the existing code, so let's try to add an extension point.
+Now that we have a regression test, we are ready to change the existing code, so let's try to add an extension point.
 One way to do this is to add an array of 'item updaters' that can take care of specific types of items.

 #### [cpp/src/GildedRose.h](https://github.com/emilybache/GildedRose-Refactoring-Kata/blob/master/cpp/src/GildedRose.h)